Germany's JAB to buy Douwe Egberts firm in $9.8 billion deal

 It owns Caribou Coffee Co Inc JABECC.UL and Peet's Coffee & Tea Inc PEETC.UL in the United States, and has had its eye for some time on D.E Master Blenders, which has a strong position in Europe.

-The offer is below an original proposal from JAB of 12.75 euros per share [ID:nL2N0CK22Z].
+The offer is below an original proposal from JAB of 12.75 euros per share.
 But it still represents a 36 percent premium to the stock's average closing price in the three months before the proposal was disclosed.

 Chief Executive Jan Bennink, who will step down after the takeover, said D.E Master Blenders had not had contact with other potential buyers.